-Payments for improving organic matter levels in soil used for agricultural production.
+Payments for improving soil organic matter levels.
 Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.

 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

 Preferential interest rates on loans for agricultural comprehensive development programme